 - Students often feel very frustrated in a research setting, so be sure to recognize their accomplishments, large and small, as their work progresses.
 You may need to help them understand that in many cases frustration is an integral part of moving forward.

-Maintain A Research Log Or Notebook
+Maintain A Project Log or Notebook

 - Students should keep notes of what they do and record results regularly for their own records and in some cases so that another student or researcher may continue the project after the student leaves.

-- Many students do not know how to keep a research notebook, so an example would be helpful.
+- Many students do not know how to keep a research/project notebook, so an example would be helpful.
 Be sure to discuss any proprietary issues concerning the student’s research, particularly if it is a part of an ongoing and/or funded project.

 - Remember: A common problem is student-generated software on protocols that are impossible for others to run once the student is gone.